 Physical exercise and the body’s release of endorphins alone can pull you out of a negative state and automatically reduce those negative feelings and anxiety.
 To take it to the next step, exercise in nature.
 Recent scientific research is suggesting that there is an innate bond between nature and our brain’s mental health.
 The more time we spend in nature is positively correlated with positive feelings and emotions.
 When was the last time you went for a walk in a state park with someone you cared about?
 When was the last time you actually smelt the roses in your own backyard?

-Learn mediation or yoga.
+Learn meditation or yoga.
 These activities will help focus the mind to become calmer.
 Part of many people’s anxiety issues are due in part to the multitude of thoughts they are thinking at any given time.
 When we cannot focus on one thought, to take action on that thought, we leave unfinished business.
 That unfinished business leads to more stress and more anxiety.
 If we’re able to calm the mind, to learn to focus on one or two things at any given time, we’ll get more done and be less stressed.
 We are so used to be thinking about a multiple of things, all of the time.
 Use yoga or meditation to calm the mind down, to become singular focused and less stressed naturally.

 Why not try this stress release technique?